Sicalelak/Nythera/README.md

 Flags are unique identifiers for components.
 They are used for:
 - Saving and loading configurations
-- Programmatic access to components
+- Giving Access to components

 ```lua
 -- Access any component by flag